 Texas law and federal law set different age requirements regarding how old you have to be to buy a weapon.
 Depending on what kind of weapon you would like to purchase and who you are buying it from, the legal age could be as high as 21 under federal law.

-However, subsection (c) states that it is an affirmative defense if the child's parent or legal custodian gives written permission for the sale.
+Section 46.06 of the Texas Penal Code makes it illegal for a person to sell or give a firearm to any child younger than 18.
+Subsection (c) of that law says it is an affirmative defense if the child's parent or legal custodian gave written permission for the sale.

 The word "firearm" has a specific definition in the law.
 Section 46.01 of the Penal Code lists the legal definition of firearm.
 The definition excludes some antique or curio firearms.

 Federal law has different age requirements depending on whether you are buying from a licensed dealer.
 Age requirements also depend on the type of firearm.

 Licensed dealers cannot sell any firearm or ammunition to someone under the age of 18.
 If the firearm is not a shotgun or rifle, the dealer cannot sell to someone under the age of 21.
 This law is found at 18 U.S. Code 922(b)(1).